2002 Football League Second Division play-off final

-The 2002 Football League Second Division play-off Final was an association football match which was played on 11 May 2002 at the Millennium Stadium, Cardiff, between Brentford and Stoke City.
+The 2002 Football League Second Division play-off final was an association football match which was played on 11 May 2002 at the Millennium Stadium, Cardiff, between Brentford and Stoke City.
 It was to determine the third and final team to gain promotion from the Football League Second Division, the third tier of the English football league system, to the First Division.
 The top two teams of the 2001–02 Football League Second Division league, Brighton & Hove Albion and Reading, gained automatic promotion to the First Division, while the teams placed from third to sixth place took part in play-offs semi-finals; the winners then competed for the final place for the 2002–03 season in the First Division.
 Brentford and Stoke City defeated Huddersfield Town and Cardiff City, respectively, in the semi-finals.
 It was the second season that the play-off finals were contested at the Millennium Stadium during the redevelopment of Wembley Stadium.

 The match was refereed by Graham Laws in front of a crowd of 42,523.
 In the 16th minute Stoke City took the lead from a corner from Arnar Gunnlaugsson, which was flicked on by Chris Iwelumo; Deon Burton struck the ball on the turn from close range, his shot taking a deflection and ending in the Brentford goal.
 Stoke doubled their lead a minute before half-time, when Gunnlaugsson was fouled just outside Brentford's penalty area and Bjarni Guðjónsson's free kick took a deflection off Ben Burgess and beat Paul Smith in the Brentford goal.
 In the second half, Stoke goalkeeper Neil Cutler make a number of saves and the match ended 2–0, with Stoke promoted to the First Division.

 Brentford finished their following season in 16th place in Second Division, five positions and six points above the relegation zone.
 Despite gaining promotion, Stoke City sacked their manager Guðjón Þórðarson five days after the final and replaced him with Steve Cotterill, who himself resigned from his position 13 games into the following season.
 Stoke appointed Tony Pulis as manager and ended the season in 21st place in the First Division, four points above the relegation zone.

+This was the last thing to air on the ITV Sport Channel as the channel ceased operations soon after the match.